/blog/bluetooth_low_energy_esp32

 Level 3encryption with authenticated pairing

-Level 4authenticated LE Secure Connections with encryption
+Level 4authenticated LE Secure Connections with a 128-bit key

 Every connection starts from the lowest level and can be upgraded depending on the pairing method used.